fahdkmsft/azureml-previews/previews/inferencing-migration/README.md

 ## Migration Steps

 ### With our [CLI](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-managed-online-endpoints) or [SDK preview](https://docs.microsoft.com/azure/machine-learning/how-to-deploy-managed-online-endpoint-sdk-v2)
+Redeploy manually with your model fils and environment definition.
 You can find our examples on [azureml-examples](https://github.com/Azure/azureml-examples).
 Specifically, this is the [SDK example for managed online endpoint](https://github.com/Azure/azureml-examples/tree/main/sdk/endpoints/online/managed).

 ### With our migration tool
 Here're the steps to use these scripts.
+Please notice that the new endpoint will be created under the **same workspace**.

 1. Linux/WSL to run the bash script.
 2. Install [Python SDK V1](https://docs.microsoft.com/python/api/overview/azure/ml/install?view=azure-ml-py) to run the python script.
 3. Install [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
 4. Clone this repository to your local env, git clone https://github.com/Azure/azureml-previews.
-5. Edit the subscription/resourcegroup/workspace/service name info in export-service.sh, also the expected new endpoint name and deployment name.
-We recommend that the new endpoint name is different from the previous one.
+5. Edit the subscription/resourcegroup/workspace/service name info in migrate-service.sh, also the expected new endpoint name and deployment name.
+We recommend that the new endpoint name is different from the previous one, otherwise, the original service will not be displayed if you check your endpoints on portal.
 6. Execute the bash script, it will take about 5-10 minutes to finish the new deployment.
 7. After the deployment is done successfully, you can verify the endpoint with [invoke command](https://docs.microsoft.com/cli/azure/ml/online-endpoint?view=azure-cli-latest#az-ml-online-endpoint-invoke).